ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tree-data/index.md

 If keeping selection of groups is a priority, then arrange your data so that the grid does not need to create any filler groups.

+### Example: Selecting Groups and Children

+Below is an example demonstrating the property `groupSelectsChildren` used alongside tree data.

+In the example below, note the following:
+- Selecting all child rows will select the parent
+- Selecting only some of a rows children will mark it as partially selected
+- Selecting a row, and then selecting another while holding the shift key will select all rows between the two rows
+- Selecting a row with children will also select all of that rows children

+<grid-example title='Group Selects Children' name='group-selects-children' type='generated' options='{ "enterprise": true, "exampleHeight": 525, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 ## Filtering Aggregations